edwinmarmolejos/ads-group-project-travel-x/README.md

 - **Input #3**: How many days will you stay?
 (Algorithm can only accept trips of less than 10 days)
 - **Input #4**: How many hours per day will you like to spend doing tourism?
 (The algorithm can only accept times between 6 and 10 hours)
 - **Input #5**: What is your budget(€)?
-- **Final Output #1**: The algorithm will output the itinerary to maximize rating, the output will be divided by day including all the attractions for a certain day as well as the total duration and cost per day.
+- **Final Output #1**: The algorithm will generate the itinerary that maximizes rating; the result will be divided by day and include all of the attractions for that day, as well as the total time and cost each day.
-- **Final Output #2**: The algorithm outputs average rating, total cost, average hours per day of tourism of the whole trip.
+- **Final Output #2**: The algorithm outputs the average rating, total cost, and average amount of hours of tourism each day for the whole trip.
 - **Input #6**: The user is prompted if he wants to run the program again.

 If the user has selected yes, the program will be restarted from the beginning.